-After most of the Mycenean palaces were destroyed around 1200 BC, nobody rebuilt them.
+March 2017 - After most of the Mycenean palaces were destroyed around 1200 BC, nobody rebuilt them.
 The only palace we know of which was not destroyed was the one at Athens.
 But even Athens seems to have had a hard time for the next several hundred years.
 There were no more kings.
 Nobody collected taxes.
 Nobody repaired the roads, and the roads gradually became full of holes and you could only use them for walking or riding donkeys, not for wagons.
 Maybe a lot of people died, because there don't seem to have been very many people living in Greece at this time.
 And the people who were still there were poor, and had no gold jewelry in their graves.
 It even seems that there were no more potters or shoemakers or other craftsmen, and people mostly had to make their own pots and other things (so the things are very badly made).
-Without gold, people also stopped sailing to other countries to buy things.
+Without gold, people also stopped sailing to Egypt and Phoenicia to buy things.

 Because Greece was in such bad shape during the Dark Ages, and could not defend herself, it also seems that some of their neighbors to the north invaded Greece and began living in some of the Greek cities.
 The Greeks called these invaders the Dorians (DOOR-ee-anns), and called the old Mycenaean, Bronze Age Greeks the Ionians (i-OWN-ee-anns).